bapoth/Garfield/README.md

-This is the repo for the code of ALF 2.0 a project at OTH Regensburg.
+This is the repo for the code of ALF 2.0 (now called Garfield) a project at OTH Regensburg.